Indigenous peoples of California: Foods

-The indigenous peoples of California had a rich and diverse resource base, with access to hundreds of types of edible plants, both terrestrial and marine mammals, birds and insects.
+The Indigenous peoples of California had a rich and diverse resource base, with access to hundreds of types of edible plants, both terrestrial and marine mammals, birds and insects.
+Coastal groups often depended more on fish and shellfish, while inland communities relied more on nuts, seeds, hunting, and river resources.
+Mountain and desert groups also used foods that were available in their local areas.
+Because of this, scholars note that there was no single diet shared by all Indigenous peoples of California.
 The diversity of the food supply was particularly important and sets California apart from other areas, where if the primary food supply diminished for any reason it could be devastating for the people in that region.
 In California, the variety meant that if one supply failed there were hundreds of others to fall back on.
-Despite this abundance, there were still 20–30 primary food resources which native peoples were dependent on.
+Despite this abundance, there were still 20–30 primary food resources which Native peoples were dependent on.
 Different tribes' diets included fish, shellfish, insects, deer, elk, antelope, and plants such as buckeye, sage seed, and yampah (Perideridia gairdneri).